LABRADOR RETRIEVER BREEDER ONTARIO - OUR PROGRAM

 Backyard Lab Breeders will not understand balance of nutrition (and they may not care because they are not developing a bloodline) and I have seen them feeding a raw diet of meat scraps assuming it is better without regard for complete nutritional balance or big box store cheap kibble only.

 As you can see there are numerous things a top Labrador Retriever Breeder works with when developing their bloodline.
 This is quite beyond simply mating with the dog next door and scrambling for homes for the puppies.
-It is a work over the lifetime of the breeder and a work we are pleased to be passing on to our two sons to continue.
+It is a work over the lifetime of the breeder and a work we are pleased to pass on to our two sons to continue.
 Breeding smart, healthy, even tempered Lab Retrievers contributes to the health and welfare of others by way of our service dog donation program and is something we will continue as long as we are able.

 It is a priority for us to not only be a reputable Labrador retriever breeder, but the top Labrador retriever breeder in Ontario, Canada, and North America.
 Being the best Labrador retriever breeder is an ambitious goal but when you love what you do it makes the journey all worth while.
 Don’t get us wrong, there are other Lab breeders out there.
 We know some dog breeders in Toronto as well as a few other Canadian Lab breeders.
 Some are very good at breeding and developing champion Labrador retriever blood lines, but, some are not.
 It doesn’t make very much sense to simply go with a Toronto breeder because of their location.
 Take your time to become well informed prior to making your decision for your lab puppy.